Matthijs-Vossen/SSE-group3-project1/blogpost.md

 To analyze our results further we used the following statistical tests:
 - Shapiro-Wilk test: Checks if a dataset is normally distributed
     - W-statistic: Measures how well the data fits a normal distribution.
-A value closeto 1 means normal
+A value close to 1 means the data has a normal distribution.
     - p-value: If p-value < 0.05, the data is not normal
-- Welch's t-test: Compares the means of two groups with unequal variances
+- Welch's t-test: Compares the means of two groups with unequal variances ALLEEN ALS DATA NORMAL DISTRIBUTION HEEFT
     - t-statistic: Measures the difference between group means.
 Larger values suggest a bigger difference
     - p-value: If p-value < 0.05, there’s a significant difference between groups
     - Cohen's d: Measures the size of the difference between groups (small, medium, large)